jierui-jerry/jierui-jerry.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-My name is Jierui Liu (刘洁睿), who is graduated from [College of Business](https://cob.sufe.edu.cn) at [Shanghai University of Finance and Economics](https://www.sufe.edu.cn), majoring in Business Administration.
+My name is Jierui Liu (刘洁睿), who graduated from [College of Business](https://cob.sufe.edu.cn) at [Shanghai University of Finance and Economics](https://www.sufe.edu.cn), majoring in Business Administration.

 You can find my [CV](https://github.com/jierui-jerry/jierui-jerry.github.io/raw/main/docs/CV.pdf) here.
 Feel free to contact me if you have any leads!